My Non-Negotiable Essentials (5+ years of CKD + IF) Part 2/3

 Sardine – Sole Mare Brand ~ at $3AUD.
 Tastes almost exactly the same as 90 cents Woolworths®.

-If there is only one (1) affordable seafood source, that can only be sardines.
-In light of my change of living arrangement ~ (no cooking, no eggs, no fish) the only discretion I have at eating fish ~ Is after training as post-workout breaking-the-18+hr fast.
+In light of my change of living arrangement ~ (no cooking, no eggs, no fish) the only discretion I have is exactly that, just a can after training as post-workout or breaking-the-18+hr fast.
 Brand wise I’d rate ALDI as the benchmark for their higher PUFA N3’s over all others, and at the same price of <$1 AUD, why this has not been hoarded more than tissues, hand sanitizers and toilet papers ~ is beyond me.
-Worth noting is that not all “tomato-sauce” variants taste the same.
-Some, particularly the “Seacrown” brand by Coles® are just (forgive my honesty) ~ disgustingly artificial.
-Woolworths®’ on the other hand~ is by far the more appetising, compared to many.

 Dairy – Yoghurts over cheese.

-Then, we have dairy category.
 Sadly, cheese is now a luxury given the crazy inflation.
 Adding to the fact I am actually prohibited to make a mess, if at all, in the kitchen in my temporary residence I have been unable to do my weekly DIY yoghurt-making ritual.
 Hence, commercial Yoghurts, often hovering $4 to $5 ~ now have taken over as necessity for probiotics, and as non-negotiable source of affordable calcium.
 They are universal that I use them on a daily basis for both savoury and dessert applications.

 I have written an entire feature length Self Meta based on my own circumstance, given the propensity towards AS / Ankylosing Spondylitis; both calcium and/or Vitamin D restriction is not, unless institutionally supervised – to be a good idea.